google/swiftshader/docs/scheduler.md

 1. It allows `marl::schedule()` and the various synchronization primitives to be called without requiring a pointer to the `marl::Scheduler`.
 2. More importantly, it provides a way to get the currently executing fiber for the current thread.
 This is used by `marl::ConditionVariable::wait()` to suspend the current fiber and place it into a vector so the `marl::ConditionVariable::notify_`xxx`()` methods can reschedule the blocked fibers.

-Binding also creates an internal [Single-Threaded-Worker](#single-threaded-workers) for the calling thread.
+Each binding also creates an internal [Single-Threaded-Worker](#single-threaded-workers) for the calling thread.
 This worker is used for scheduling tasks when there are no [Multi-Threaded-Workers](#multi-threaded-workers) available.
 Unbinding will ensure that all scheduled tasks for the  [Single-Threaded-Worker](#single-threaded-workers) are completed before returning.

 ## Fibers